cfw-guide/dsi.cfw.guide/_pages/en_US/installing-twlmenu++.md

 ---
-title: Installing TWiLight Menu++
+title: Finalizing Setup
 redirect_from:
   - /guide/finalizing-setup
-  - /finalizing-setup
 ---

+{% include toc title="Table of Contents" %}

+We will now install TWiLight Menu++ to the System Menu by copying it to your SD card.

 TWiLight Menu++ is a homebrew application that can launch homebrew and retail ROMs, and has several emulators built in.